-a.
-As you respond to each of the following questions, demonstrate through your responses that you are thinking deeply about the development of your teaching skills.b.
-Explain what you think are the strengths of your implementation of the lesson.

-- What aspects of the lesson were particularly successful? - What do you think accounts for the success in this area?

-c.
-What are the greatest challenges that you faced during the implementation of the lesson?

-- What aspects of the lesson were not particularly successful? - How will you adjust these challenges in future lessons?

-d.
-Reflection for Continual Improvement:

-- Explain how the lesson design included an opportunity or opportunities for students to practice what they have previously learned. - Was there a part of the lesson that you felt students did not securely grasp the concepts being taught?
+- a.
+As you respond to each of the following questions, demonstrate through your responses that you are thinking deeply about the development of your teaching skills. - b.
+Explain what you think are the strengths of your implementation of the lesson. - What aspects of the lesson were particularly successful? - What do you think accounts for the success in this area? - c.
+What are the greatest challenges that you faced during the implementation of the lesson? - What aspects of the lesson were not particularly successful? - How will you adjust these challenges in future lessons? - d.
+Reflection for Continual Improvement: - Explain how the lesson design included an opportunity or opportunities for students to practice what they have previously learned. - Was there a part of the lesson that you felt students did not securely grasp the concepts being taught?
 If so, explain what happened and how you would reteach it. - What did you learn that can be applied to future lessons?

-ACTIVITIES REPORT (Tk20)
+ACTIVITIES REPORT (TK20)

 Submit a written report indicating which of the following activities you completed during your student teaching including the date completed and your reflections about the experience/activity.
 In your reflection, please indicate the ways in which selected activities helped you: 1) interact more knowledgeably with students, families and colleagues, 2) engage in any leadership and/or collaborative roles in professional learning communities, and 3) actively develop as a professional educator.
 Save this form and put your reflections after each item completed.
-Then, post this assignment on Canvas and Tk20.
+Then, post this assignment on Canvas and TK20.

-DATE ACTIVITY Tour the Campus/ Meet Faculty & Staff DATE Tour building: lunchroom, office, library and workroom Meet with the following faculty and staff members: g.
-504/Special Education a.
-Principal specialist b.
-Vice Principal h.
-School nurse c.
-Department Chair/Team Leader i.
-Counselor d.
-Librarians j.
-Cafeteria worker e.
-Teachers nearby and/or in the k.
-Custodial worker department I. At-Risk coordinator/social f.
-School secretary worker Review school policies in both the teacher handbook and student handbook Learn fire drill, civil defense and emergency procedures Procedures Locate and operate visual aids equipment Become acquainted with the teacher appraisal instrument Review textbook and supplementary materials Learn testing procedures, grading scale, tardy and absence procedures Examine a sample of student's permanent record (CONFIDENTIAL) Obtain and review a copy of the curriculum guide Reflectio Obtain and review a copy of the curriculum guide
+DATE ACTIVITY Tour building: lunchroom, office, library and workroom aff Meet with the following faculty and staff members: Tour the Campus/ Meet Faculty & Staff a.
+Principal b.
+Vice Principal c.
+Department Chair/Team Leader d.
+Librarians e.
+Teachers nearby and/or in the department f.
+School secretary g.
+504/Special Education specialist h.
+School nurse i.
+Counselor j.
+Cafeteria worker k.
+Custodial worker l.
+At-Risk coordinator/social worker Reflection Review school policies in both the teacher handbook and student handbook Learn fire drill, civil defense and emergency procedures Procedures Locate and operate visual aids equipment n p Become acquainted with the teacher appraisal instrument ၂ ၁၀ Review textbook and supplementary materials P. Learn testing procedures, grading scale, tardy and absence procedures Examine a sample of student's permanent record (CONFIDENTIAL) Obtain and review a copy of the curriculum guide Reflection on:

 Assist with assigned duty period (Lunchroom, bus, hall, etc.)

 Participate in individualized instruction / tutoring

-s Initiate small group instruction
+S Initiate small group instruction

-Action/ Activities Perform clerical duties to include:
+/itie Perform clerical duties to include:

-itiv a) check attendance
+₹ a) check attendance

-Ac b) grade several sets of papers such as tests, quizz es, h omework, essays, and labs

-/uc c) write up a discipline referral slip
+Ă b) grade several sets of papers such as tests, quizzes, homework, essays, and labs c) write up a discipline referral slip

+io

-ctio Administer tests (does not include standardized tests)
+Action/ Activities Administer tests (does not include standardized tests)

-∢ Develop self-made materials (at least one activity sheet and one quiz)
+1 Develop self-made materials (at least one activity sheet and one quiz)

 Observe your cooperating teacher being evaluated by an administrator

 Create a sample subfolder

-Reflectio

-1 Reliectio 11.
+Reflection:

 Before and after school programs / tutorials

 Attend at least 8 of the following:

-£ Depentmental meeting

-рι a.
-School board meeting t.
-Departmental meeting In-service/staff
+a.
+School board meeting f.
+Departmental meeting

 Attend b.
+Professional teacher g.
+In-service/staff

-Professional teacher association meeting g. development
+tte association meeting development

-A c.
+~ c.
 Extracurricular function h.
 Parent conference

 d.
 PTA meeting i.
+Athletic event

 e.
 Faculty meeting j.
 Club meeting or assembly

-, ,

-Reflectio n:
+Reflection:

+Reflection.